ualbertalib/avp_aviary_api_interactions/README.md

 ## Older notes from before Oct 2024

+Note: June 2025 - aviary_api_export_2024-11-08.py replaces the "json" exports

-Note: March 2024 - the [./json](./json/) directory contains the more recently used scripts (for the SpokenWeb export).
+Note: March 2024 - the [./experimental/obsolete/json](./experimental/obsolete/json/) directory contains the more recently used scripts (for the SpokenWeb export).

 **Notes:** 2024-10-06